Bartlesville Radio » News » Pawhuska Woman Injured in Crash Just West of Bartlesville

 OHP reports the collision took place just before 8 pm on US Highway 60 and County Road 3007, approximately 1 mile west of Bartlesville, OK, Osage County.

 A 2017 Honda Ridgeline driven by Debra Cook of Bartlesville, Oklahoma. was stopped at a stop sign facing southbound on County Road 3007.

-She was driving westbound on United States Highway 60.
-Cook pulled out in front of a 1998 Nissan Frontier driven by Michael Hearing of Pawhuska.
-Hearing's impacted Cook's on the drivers side.
+A 1998 Nissan Frontier driven by Michael Hearing of Pawhuska was driving westbound on United States Highway 60.

+OHP reports Cook pulled out in front of Hearing and Hearing's vehicle impacted Cook's on the driver's side.

 After impact, Cook's vehicle departed the road to the right coming to rest approximately 15 feet from the point of impact.
 Hearing's vehicle departed to the right approximately 5 feet coming to rest on the fog line.